 The most successful NFL and NCAA bettors typically focus on one, maybe two betting markets.
 It’s not uncommon for experienced American football bettors to focus only on point totals, while others focus on point spreads.
 The key to long term betting is in focus and specialising.
 Discover which American football markets you’re consistently able to identify value in and stick to them.

 While the number one key to long term American football betting success is in identifying value, not far behind is the application of sound money management.
 What does this involve?
 Put simply, it involves managing your betting bankroll and knowing much to stake on a single bet.

-If you seriously want to make money betting on the NFL and NCAA, you need to be serious about how you manager your betting bankroll.
+If you seriously want to bet on the NFL and NCAA, you need to be serious about how you manager your betting bankroll.
 You need to apply your bankroll and staking strategy consistently.
-If you're just betting random amounts based on your 'gut instinct', that's fine, but don't expect to be making consistent profits betting on American football games.
+If you’re just betting random amounts based on your ‘gut instinct’, that’s fine, but don’t expect to succeed betting on American football games.